-Version 1.0, March 15, 2017 [DOI: 10.3998/panc.2017.02]
+Version 2.0, October 28th, 2020 [DOI: 10.3998/panc/2020.05]

-1. Introduction
+I. Introduction

-It is now established that almost all vertebrate organs show dynamic replacement or turnover at the level of individual proteins, organelles and cells.
-This allows replacement of damaged components and also regulation of functional mass (138).
+It is now established that almost all vertebrate organs show dynamic replacement or turnover at the level of individual proteins, organelles and This allows replacement of damaged cells. components and also regulation of functional mass (151).
 Regulatory loops where the expression of a mitogen is modulated by a feedback mechanism are common to many tissues.
-This is consistent with the observation that many tissues show both autonomous and regulated growth (109).
-Furthermore. in vertebrates, cell division and cell size are independent processes.
+This is consistent with the observation that many tissues show both autonomous and regulated growth (122).
+Furthermore, in vertebrates, cell division and cell size are independent processes.

-Regulation of pancreatic size is similar to other organs and occurs through genetic programing and environmental influences (especially food intake) with both directed at assuring that the organ can carry out its function in an energy efficient manner.
+Regulation of pancreatic size is similar to other organs and occurs through genetic programing and environmental influences (especially food intake) with both directed at assuring that the organ can carry out its function in an energy efficient manner (22, 86).
 In most vertebrates, the Islets of Langerhans are scattered through the gland but make up only 2-3% of the volume.
 Acinar cells make up about 85% of volume and ducts 5%, so overall pancreatic size reflects the exocrine component.
 However, acinar cells make up a smaller fraction of total cells and nuclei (approximately 50%) as other cell types such as myofibroblasts are much smaller.
 In the adult, islet mass and exocrine mass appear to be regulated independently.
 Assessment of islet volume generally requires histological analysis and will not be further considered here.

-2. Measurement of Pancreatic Size
+II.
+Measurement of Pancreatic Size

 Overall pancreatic size is expressed as cm3 if volume is measured or g if weighed.
 Because the pancreas increases in size with age, the weight or volume is usually normalized to body weight.
 Until recently the most common technique was dissecting and weighing the pancreas.
-This yields values for young adults, usually males, fed a control diet, of 8-12 mg pancreatic weight/g body weight for mice (22, 64, 120, 125, 143), 22.5 mg PW/gBW for Syrian Hamster (124), 2.5-4 mg PW/g BW for rats (25, 34, 40, 57, 123, 158), and 0.5-1.1 g PW/kg BW for adult humans (13, 127).
+This yields values for young adults, usually males, fed a control diet, of 8-12 mg pancreatic weight/g body weight for mice (26, 74, 133, 138, 156), 22.5 mg PW/gBW for Syrian Hamster (137), 2.5-4 mg PW/g BW for rats (30, 39, 47, 66, 136, 173), and 0.5-1.1 g PW/kg BW for adult humans (15, 140).
 Note that the relative pancreas size gets smaller as the animal gets larger.
 Smaller animals have a larger body surface area and higher metabolic rate and food consumption relative to body size.
-We can speculate that the higher food consumption requires more digestive enzymes and hence a larger pancreas.
+It seems reasonable that the higher food consumption requires more digestive enzymes and hence a larger pancreas.

-Recently, imaging studies using CT or MRI have been used and give similar values for pancreatic size in humans to earlier autopsy studies (72, 99, 119, 126).
-A study in pigs validated the method by comparing the pancreatic volume obtained by MRI to water displacement after pancreas removal (141).
-A recent study adopted MRI to determine the volume of mouse pancreas which was similar to water displacement (108).
-The main advantage of the imaging techniques is that they are non-invasive and can be carried out

-Also, the volume for pancreatic repetitively. parenchyma and fat can be determined separately.
-Such studies have shown that both total pancreatic mass and pancreatic fat increase with increasing BMI in humans (119) and decrease in both type 1 and type 2 diabetes (37, 74, 83, 152).
-The technique has been adapted to mice by use of a micro-MRI with a 7 Tesla magnet and worked best with the RARE (Rapid Acquisition with Relaxation) protocol (108).
-In this study, mice were perfusion-fixed initially so further work is necessary to establish the technique in living mice.
-In another study the architecture pancreas includina the islet component was carried out by micro magnetic resonance microscopy (44).
+Recently, imaging studies using CT or MRI have been used and give similar values for pancreatic size in humans to earlier autopsy studies (82, 111, 132, 139).
+A study in pigs validated the method by comparing the pancreatic volume obtained by MRI to water displacement after pancreas removal (154).
+A recent study adopted MRI to determine the volume of mouse pancreas and the results were similar to water displacement (120).
+The main advantage of the imaging techniques is that they are non-invasive and can be carried out repetitively.
+Also, the volume for pancreatic parenchyma and fat can be determined separately.
+Such studies have shown that both total pancreatic mass and pancreatic fat increase with increasing BMI in humans (132) and decrease in both type 1 and type 2 diabetes (42, 84, 94, 165).
+The technique has been adapted to mice by use of a micro-MRI with a 7 Tesla magnet and worked best with the RARE (Rapid Acquisition with Relaxation) protocol (120).
+In this study, mice were perfusionfixed initially so further work is necessary to establish the technique in living mice.
+In another study the pancreas architecture including the islet component was carried out by micro magnetic resonance microscopy (51).

-3. Prenatal Pancreatic Growth
+III.
+Prenatal Pancreatic Growth